All you need to know about the types of cracks in residential property

 For an owner, an Insurance company may receive notification of an insurance claim for repairs.
 For a buyer, the prospective Insurer will want to know whether there are any current problems with the property or whether there is pre-existing damage.

 Insurers are only in the business of Insuring for certain repairs which are not covered by routine maintenance; for example, fire, flood or subsidence.
 They are not interested in general maintenance, routine repair or neglect.
-Crucially they only deal with essential repairs to subsidence damaged property, for example, and are not obliged to prevent similar damage reoccurring in the future.
+Crucially they only deal with essential repairs to subsidence damaged property, for example, and are not obliged to prevent similar damage from reoccurring in the future.
 They do not deal with defective design or workmanship issues by a builder or a designers’ shortfall.
 A more detailed article will follow.